A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: Numerical Simulation of the Model

 \subsection{Parameter Estimation}

 The model's parameters are influenced by numerous biophysical and biochemical mechanisms, making precise estimation nearly impractical.
 Instead, one can anticipate obtaining parameters from an estimation procedure with confidence intervals.
-In the context of our qualitative analysis, parameter estimation is not crucial, as demonstrated earlier.
-However, parameter estimation becomes essential when the model is applied for real-time predictions and individual patients.
+In the context of our qualitative analysis, precise parameter estimation is not crucial because it does not alter the behavior of our model.
+Specifically, it does not affect the stability of the steady states, as demonstrated earlier in Section 2.
+However, parameter estimation becomes essential when the model is used for real-time predictions and applications to individual patients.